Kurayami7/PHP/README.md

 The PHP Class name is "PDO" so our code will be: > PDO::CONSTANT_NAME > the double colon :: is called or known as the "Scope Resolution Operator" > https://www.w3schools.com/php/php_oop_constants.asp

 PDO class has many methods:
+=

 Calling any of the PDO methods will return an object This returned object contains the result of a query or a prepared statement

+Note: Credit goes to Mr. Anmar Jarjees for the documentation